Stranger Things season 5: Release date, cast and latest news

 Here's an overview of all the episodes in Stranger Things season 5:

-The new set of episodes looks set to break a series-long episode tradition.
+The new set of episodes appears to be breaking a series-long episode tradition.

 As reported by Screen Rant, director Shawn Levy won’t be involved in as many episodes in Stranger Things season 5 as he has been in the series’ previous instalments.

-Fans will recall that the filmmaker has directed episodes 3 and 4 of every season of the show since it was released, but that won’t be the case in the new season, with Frank Darabont set to helm season 5 episode 4, which is titled Sorcerer.
+Fans will recall that the filmmaker has directed episodes 3 and 4 of every season of the show since its release, but that won’t be the case in the new season, with Frank Darabont set to helm season 5, episode 4, titled Sorcerer.

-Fans will be pleased to hear that Levy will be back to direct one episode of season 5, but it’s unconfirmed which instalment he’ll be taking the reins of, and we'll have to wait and see.
+Fans will be pleased to hear that Levy will return to direct one episode of season 5, but it’s unconfirmed which instalment he’ll be taking the reins of, and we'll have to wait and see.

 We also have some details about the episode lengths, with cast member Maya Hawke teasing an epic fifth and final season, telling Podcrushed that the eight-part series is the equivalent of "eight movies".